andrewjmead/wpsites/README.md

 The fourth template is the same as the third, though it's a multisite.

 The fifth and final template is a site that installed the latest released version of Independent Analytics.
-This install the plugin from the WordPress plugin repository, which is convinent when I need to recreate a customers issue with only the feature that have already been released.
+This installs the plugin from the WordPress plugin repository, which is convenient when I need to recreate a customer issue with only the features that have already been released.

 # Template options